DillonKoekemoer/IMY-220-Project/README.md

-# IMY-220-Project

-Done by Dillon Koekemmoer u23537052
+Dillon Koekemoer u23537052
+this is my imy 220 project
+I have only done up to d1 so far